Wellington, New Zealand

-New Zealand's capital and home to the country's parliament, Wellington is currently at the top of the list of most liveable cities in the world.
+New Zealand's capital and home to the country's parliament, Wellington is currently at the top of the list of most livable cities in the world.
 Dubbed as the world's windiest city, the weather in Wellington is rather pleasant and cozy (under multiple layers of clothing) despite it's gusty reputation.
 Beautiful, scenic and surrounded by nature, Windy Wellington is a great destination to get stunning views and a good mix of history, culture and great coffee.

 As the capital of New Zealand you wouldn't expect such a laid back vibe from Wellington but it's certainly what you'll get.
 Walk around and you'll find parks full of children and families playing and spending time outside which adds to the fun and wholesome energy of the city.

 A hub for international cuisine and a premiere coffee destination, Wellington is a food lover's paradise.
 Don't miss Cuba Street for some local and international flavor.
 Explore the city center for a look at the historic parliament buildings and check out the interactive museums for a dose of culture and a peek into the history of the Maori people.
 If getting physical is your thing, visitors can go for a hike or a bike ride on the many trails scattered around the city.